mayeb1/disquaire/README.rst

 You can't do:

 python3.10 main.py -g -a -p path_to_file: because you have to choose the graphics or console mode, (-a and -p) are for console mode

+If you want to try drag and drop order file, you can find text file named test.txt in unit_test

+---------------------------Unit Test--------------------------

+If you want test if functions are ok, there are unit test for each function in unit_test folder

+python3.10 -m unittest .\unit_test\test_orderPrice.py

+python3.10 -m unittest .\unit_test\test_slice_base_title.py

+python3.10 -m unittest .\unit_test\test_text_to_list.py